justuswilhelm/pufferfish/docs/caddy.readme.md

 sudo -u caddy mkdir -m 700 /var/lib/caddy/secrets
 ```

-# Caddy private key
+# Create the Caddy private key

+This step applies under the following circumstances:

+- You are creating your first Caddy certificate.
+- You are recreating a new Caddy certificate after the previous certificate expired.

-Create the server certificate key `lithium-server.key` and store it in
+Create the private key `lithium-server.key` used for the Caddy certificate and
-`/var/lib/caddy/secrets`.
-The key has read and write permissions only for
+store it in `/var/lib/caddy/secrets`.
+The key has read and write permissions
-`caddy`.
+only for `caddy`.
+Run the following commands:

 ```bash
 sudo -u caddy openssl ecparam \